adlnet-archive/HPIT-python-client/README.md

 To stop the plugin from running you can either send a SIGTERM or SIGKILL signal to it eg. (`sudo kill -9 plugin_process_id`), OR you can press CTRL+C, OR you can return False from a hook.
-A signal, control+c, and returning False from a hook are considered graceful by the library and not only will the plugin terminate, it will send a disconnect message to the server, which will destory the authentication session against the server, and the HPIT server will continue storing messages for you to retrieve later.
+A signal, control+c, and returning False from a hook are considered graceful by the library and not only will the plugin terminate, it will send a disconnect message to the server, which will destroy the authentication session with the server, and the HPIT server will continue storing messages for you to retrieve later.

-Disconnecting from the HPIT server will not cause HPIT to forget about you, it will continue storing messages for you, which you can recieve the next time you run your plugin.
-Isn't that nice. :)
+Disconnecting from the HPIT server will not cause HPIT to forget about you; it will continue storing messages for you which you can receive the next time you run your plugin.

-If you want HPIT to stop storing and routing messages to you, you can call the handy, dandy 'self.unsubscribe' method after connecting to HPIT.
+If you want HPIT to stop storing and routing messages to you, you can call the 'self.unsubscribe' method after connecting to HPIT.
 A good place to do this is in the `pre_disconnect` hook.

 ```python